 The IRS default classification rules include a single-owner real estate holding company as a sole proprietorship or a disregarded entity.
 With that business formation, capital gains and income will pass through the business to the owner, who then pays the individual tax on the money.
 This eliminates double taxation while allowing the business owner to maintain liability protection.
 The mortgage insurance incurred by the owner of a single-member LLC can be deducted, in accordance with the rules of the IRS.

 When a real estate holding company has multiple owners, referred to as a multi-member LLC, the IRS will typically assess taxation that is similar to a partnership.
 This means that LLC must file a tax return for informational purposes but doesn't need to pay taxes as a business entity.

 If you need help with LLC vs. S-Corp for real estate, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.